paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2020-02-05-stockholm.md

 I’ve decided to hide away in a trendy coffee shop, and [*Gast*{lang="sv"}][21] fits the bill perfectly.
 This place is straight out of the pages of <cite>Wallpaper</cite> or <cite>Monocle</cite>, with its industrial interior offset by pink tiling, modern furnishings and a neon version of their ghost logo hanging on a wall.

-One idea behind this trip was to be in Europe as Britain left it, but I’m at a lost and need an activity to distract me.
+One idea behind this trip was to be in Europe as Britain left, but I’m at a lost and need an activity to distract me.
 Walking into a pretty courtyard just off *Drottninggatan*{lang="sv"}, I see a building with a bright neon sign above its entrance: *BAD*{lang="sv"}.
 Appropriate description of the current situation, I think.
 I then have a thought — I could go swimming!
 I search online for the nearest pool… of course!
 My germanic subconscious is playing with me; I’m stood right outside *Centralbadet*{lang="sv"}, which I soon discover is [a beautiful Art Nouveau spa complex][22] with hydrotherapy pools and several saunas.
 I can’t come to Sweden without having a sauna!
 I literally and figuratively take the plunge.

 {% render 'figure' with '/images/2020/02/stockholm/centralbadet.jpg'
   caption: '*Centralbadet*{lang="sv"}’s gorgeous – if not ostentatious – swimming pool.
 Photograph: Centralbadet.'